SanjidaAfrin25/Hospitals-Emergency-room-Dashboard/README.md

 # 📌 Dataset Headings

-Patient Id – Unique identifier for each patient Patient Admission Date – Date of hospital visit Patient First Initial – First letter of the patient’s name Patient Last Name – Last name of the patient
+✅Patient Id – Unique identifier for each patient ✅Patient Admission Date – Date of hospital visit ✅Patient First Initial – First letter of the patient’s name ✅Patient Last Name – Last name of the patient
-Patient Gender – Male/Female/Other
+✅Patient Gender – Male/Female/Other
-Patient Age – Age of the patient
+✅Patient Age – Age of the patient
-Patient Race – Ethnicity or racial background Department Referral – Department where the patient was referred (e.g., Orthopedics, Cardiology) Patient Admission Flag – Indicates if the patient was admitted (Yes/No) Patient Satisfaction Score – Satisfaction rating (e.g., 1 to 5) Patient Wait Time – Time (in minutes) before treatment -<a href="">View Datasets</a>
+✅Patient Race – Ethnicity or racial background ✅Department Referral – Department where the patient was referred (e.g., Orthopedics, Cardiology) ✅Patient Admission Flag – Indicates if the patient was admitted (Yes/No) ✅Patient Satisfaction Score – Satisfaction rating (e.g., 1 to 5) ✅Patient Wait Time – Time (in minutes) before treatment -<a href="">View Datasets</a>

 # 📌 Insights from the Dashboard